Fold Bitcoin Rewards App Review: Legit or Hype?

 Final Thoughts on Fold

 Overall, I like what Fold has to offer: free Bitcoin rewards for buying gift cards from major brands.
 With an impressive selection to choose from, it’s not hard to find something worth buying.
-What’s more, I find Fold easier to make use of than some other rewards apps because it offers gift cards instead of only rewarding you when you complete a specific purchase.
+What’s more, not only is Lightning now easier to use than it was a few years ago but the Fold Card debit card also allows you to earn better rates on gift card purchases.

 Frequently Asked Questions